 IMAP

-• Centralized storage: Messages are stored on the mail server, not on the user's device.
-This means that users can access their messages from any device with an email client.
+- Centralized storage: Messages are stored on the mail server, not the user's device.
+Users can access their messages from any device with an email client.

 No comments: